 There are several reasons why I chose Madrid as my study abroad destination!

-Firstly, I am a Spanish major, and I believe it’s extremely important for all Foreign Language students to study abroad in a place where that language is spoken during their time in college.
+First, I am a Spanish major, and I believe it’s extremely important for all Foreign Language students to study abroad in a place where that language is spoken during their time in college.
 I really wanted the opportunity to immerse myself in the culture and learn the language at a deeper level.
 Many people don’t know this, but Spain actually has four official languages that are spoken in various regions throughout the country.
-In Madrid, however, Castilian Spanish is the main dialect that is spoken.
+In Madrid, Castilian Spanish is the main dialect that is spoken.

 Academically, how did study abroad impact you?
 Did you take classes for your Spanish major in Spain?